Naman1997/wireguard-k8s-ingress/README.md

 ## Objective

-The objective of this project is to create an encrypted tunnel for exposing services on your kubernetes cluster through a VPS.
-This solves a couple issues for home-labs:
+The objective of this project is to create an encrypted tunnel used for exposing services on your kubernetes cluster through a VPS.
+This project is also useful for people who wish learn kubernetes by deploying on their own hardware.

+This approach solves a couple issues:
 - Minimal cost for a cluster: You can self-host the expensive part of the infastructure and just rent an extremely cheap/free VPS to pass through the traffic
 - No need to worry about MITM between the proxy and VPS: Encryted communication using WireGuard
 - No need to open ports on your router which is generally required when exposing local services
 - Simplified installation: This script takes around 20 minutes to configure everything assuming you're on a brand new VMs
+- No need for a static IP on either side of the connection
+- Hide your public IP address while still exposing k8s services
+- Optionally enable security features such as a WAF from your cloud provider of choice

+## What does this project do?

+You can read all the steps in the `ansible` and `scripts` directories, however overview of the steps is as follows:
+- Checks for relevant binaries that are expected to be present on the host running the script
+- Checks for access to a kubernetes cluster from the host running the script
+- Checks for passwordless SSH connectivity from the host to the cloud VPS and the proxy VM
+- Installs docker on the cloud VPS and sets up a duckdns container monitoring the IP address of the cloud VM
+- Sets up unattended updates on both VMs
+- Sets up a WireGuard tunnel between both VMs
+- Creates a caddy container on the cloud VM and nginx configuration on the proxy VM for load-balancing the traffic across worker nodes
+- Installs nginx ingress controller on the kubernetes cluster using the IP address of the proxy VM as the upstream traffic load-balancer

 ## Prerequisites

 - A small cloud VPS with a public ip - this will act as the gateway for all traffic
 - A proxy VM that will connect to the cloud VPS over WireGuard
 - Both the proxy VM as well as the cloud VM need to be running Debian or it's derivatives like Ubuntu
+- sudo users for both VMs
 - A kubernetes cluster running in the same subnet as the proxy VM
 - The host that runs this script needs to have access to the kubernetes cluster using kubectl and helm
 - The host that runs this script should have passwordless SSH access into both the proxy VM as well as the VPS